 The border area of Mauritania and Senegal in westernmost Africa is an example of both expanding irrigation and desertification.
 The international border between Mauritania and Senegal is the Senegal River, flowing westward and interrupting the arid lands to the north and south.
 The regional capital of southwestern Mauritania is Rosso, which is on the north bank of the river, and the town of Richard Toll ("Richard's Field" in the Wolof language) is on the south bank.
-The effects of Mauritania's National Highway 2, which connects the regional capital Rosso to the national capital Nouakchott, on the desert is seen in the close-up images.
+The effects of a highway, which connects the regional capital Rosso to the national capital Nouakchott, on the desert is seen in the close-up images.

 The word desertification, if split into its roots, logically would mean the event of non-desert land becoming desert, but it is not quite so simple.
 Desertification is usually defined as a process that happens to land that is already normally arid (dry) or semiarid and it's not just caused by drought.
 In fact, the crucial factor is a decline in the biological productivity of the land—the amount of vegetation that grows (either naturally or that people have planted)—as well as the animal life supported by the plants.
 If desertification continues, eventually the land becomes a desert, with increased wind and water erosion, decreased soil fertility, and decreased water-retention capacity.
 Plant and animal communities decline in number and diversity, as many species can no longer survive.

 Desertification is usually a patchy development, spreading outward from pockets of land where the vegetative cover has been harmed or destroyed, so that sandy dry soil begins to drift and vegetation is unable to reestablish itself.